 A timing belt runs the engine camshaft (or camshafts in a dual-cam engine).
 It’s called timing belt because its main job is to precisely time valve opening and closing with up-and-down movement of the pistons.
 Timing belt replacement is one of the high-price maintenance items that many motorists have to deal with.
 How often does the timing belt need to be replaced?

 Timing belt recommended replacement intervals vary from 60,000 to 106,000 miles.
 You can find the recommended interval in your car’s maintenance schedule.
-We posted several links where you can check the maintenance schedule online in this post.
+We posted several links where you can check the maintenance schedule online at the bottom of this post.
 Can a timing belt last past the recommended interval?
 Yes, in some cases.
 We came across a number of high-mileage cars with a timing belt that has never been changed.
-In fact, as we worked on this article, we discussed the 2005 Toyota Highlander belonging to one of our colleagues.
+In fact, as we worked on this article, we discussed the Toyota Highlander belonging to one of our colleagues.
 It had almost 200K miles and the timing belt has never been changed.
-“I’ll just keep checking the belt condition regularly, it still looks OK” – was the owner’s response.
+“I’ll just keep checking the belt condition, it still looks OK” – was the owner’s response.

 On the other hand, there are many cases when a timing belt breaks at a lower mileage than the recommended interval.
 Usually, premature timing belt failure is caused by faulty belt hardware (tensioner and idlers), leaking water pumps, improper tension and when a timing belt is soaked in engine oil.
 How can you tell if the belt is in good shape or needs to be replaced as soon as possible?
 Can a timing belt condition be inspected?
 The answer is yes: Usually a timing belt is covered by plastic or metal covers.